 \section{Conclusions}

 We have shown that robustness of feedback interconnections against certain structured uncertainty corresponds to specific forms of quadratic separation of the open-loop systems.
 Specifically, gain-type multipliers define quadratic separation needed in a feedback that is robust against all phase-type uncertainty.
 Analogously, a robustly stable feedback against all gain-type uncertainty can always be established via the existence of phase-type multipliers.
 These results are importantly informative when using multiplier-based methods for establishing robust feedback stability.
-Future research directions of interest include the consideration of block-diagonal structured uncertainty as in the $\mu$-analysis.
+Future research directions of interest include the consideration of block-diagonal structured uncertainty as in the $\mu$-analysis and the investigation of its intricate relation with the main results in this paper.
 The exploration of a possibly unifying description of the structures of uncertainties and the corresponding multipliers beyond those examined in this paper is also desirable.